heronwood/heronwood.github.io/governance/by-laws.md

 ### Section 3.
 Removal.

 Any director may be removed from the Board, with or without cause, by a vote of two-thirds (2/3) of the total voting power of the Association.
-In the event of the death, resignation, or temoval of a director, a successor shall be selected by the remaining members of the Board and shall serve for the unexpired term of the predecessot.
+In the event of the death, resignation, or removal of a director, a successor shall be selected by the remaining members of the Board and shall serve for the unexpired term of the predecessor.

 ### Section 4.
 Compensation.